Are There Really Black Panthers?

 6. Speaking of Florida, the Florida Panther is actually a subspecies of the mountain lion or cougar.

 (I know, a flowchart would come in handy right now).

-7. The melanistic color of the Panthera species only happens about 5% of the time.
+7. The melanistic color of the Panthera species only happens about 5 percent of the time.

-This means that only 5% of Panthera species have darker pigmentation and, to the average viewer, appear to be a “black panther.”
+This means that only 5 percent of Panthera species have darker pigmentation and, to the average viewer, appear to be a “black panther.”